wucenter/wucenter-ansible/ansible_collections/wucenter/wucenter/README.md

 #### VMs Inventory Spec

-Each VM identified by a **unique** key, may specify following attributes:
+Each VM identified by a **unique** key, holds the following attributes:

 | VM Unique Id | Description                                                |
 | :----------  | :--------------------------------------------------------- |